• Thought Leadership

 By George Philip

-Co-authored by Premkumar Balasubramanian, Chief Technology Officer, Hitachi Digital Solutions.
+Co-authored by Former Premkumar Balasubramanian, Chief Technology Officer, Hitachi Digital Solutions.

 In traditional data warehouses, specific types of data are stored using a predefined database structure.
 Due to this “schema on write” approach, prior to all data sources being consolidated into one warehouse, there needs to be a significant transformation effort.
 From there, data lakes emerge!
 With this transformation came the “schema on read” approach with a promise to offer flexibility in storing many data types in their native format and making them available for reporting and analytics purposes.